 Let me recall a few things.

 A live USB is used for testing the distribution.
-It is also used for installing Linux on computer hard disk.
-Normally, any changes you made to your live distribution is lost and this limits the usage of the live USB.
+It is also used for installing Linux on computer's hard disks.
+Normally, any changes you made to your live distribution are lost and this limits the usage of the live USB.